RobertoPrevato/DataEntry/README.md

 Therefore the new library is targeting browsers that support [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and [removeEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) functions, and others properties like `classList`, `querySelectorAll`, that may be not available in older browsers.
 If the support for older browsers is required, the [older DataEntry library](https://github.com/RobertoPrevato/jQuery-DataEntry) is still available.

+## Features
+* ES6 Promise based validation of fields and forms
+* automatic decoration of fields (valid state, invalid state, neuter)
+* logic to define validation rules
+* logic to define formatting rules
+* logic to apply pre-formatting rules (formatting to be applied upon field focus)
+* logic to define constraints (disallow certain inputs, e.g. only positive integer values, only letters, .etc)
+* logic to dispose of registered event handlers
+* examples of integration with Angular, Knockout and React

 ## Differences with the previous version
 The main differences with the previous version of the DataEntry library, are:
 * removed dependency from jQuery and Lodash